nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$Mail.md

 `$Mail` - is system object, that provides mail sending functionality.

-In fact, it is simple wrapper around [https://github.com/Synchro/PHPMailer](PHPMailer) class (Mail class extends PHPMailer class with one method), and is initialized with system settings to make usage as much simple, as it is possible.
-But is you need extended features, please refer to PHPMailerclass documentation, instance can be obtained in such way:
+In fact, it is simple wrapper around [https://github.com/Synchro/PHPMailer](PHPMailer) class, and is initialized with system settings to make usage as much simple, as it is possible.

+Instance can be obtained in such way:
 ```php
 <?php
 $Mail = \cs\Mail::instance();